 - Planned Gift

 - Volunteer Opportunity

 Data Type: This field is critical; it determines the type of field to be created, or more specifically, the type of data that can be stored in the new field.
-For capturing a wide variety of unstructured data, a text or paragraph field may be best; in other cases, a simple True/False flag may be ideal and allow for easy querying and segmentation.
+A text or paragraph field may be best for capturing a wide variety of unstructured data.
+In other cases, a simple True/False flag may be ideal and allow for easy querying and segmentation.
 To help determine the correct Data Type, consider the use cases for this new field.